-6. MEDIA OUTREACH
+7. MEDIA OUTREACH

-The ITCTC will work with the public media to inform Tompkins County residents about projects and programs through newspapers, radio, television and videos, posters and mass mailings of brochures or newsletters, and distribution of fliers.
-Many people rely heavily on the media for information about events, plans or projects that affect them.
+The ITCTC will work with the public and social media to inform Tompkins County residents about projects and programs through newspapers, radio, television and videos, social media posts, posters, email distribution, mass mailings of brochures or newsletters, and distribution of fliers.
+Many people rely heavily on public and social media for information about events, plans or projects that affect them.
 Use of the media is important for people who have little time to attend meetings or participate in public involvement activities.
 Media coverage can help generate interest in a project or a program.
-It is the goal of the ITCTC to use the media to generate enough interest in the local transportation issues to increase public participation.
+It is the goal of the ITCTC to use public and social media to generate interest in local transportation issues and increase public participation.
 Knowing the community within a project area will help to determine the best method of outreach.
 Some of the outreach methods include:

-- Electronic Media development and maintenance of a web site
+- Internet development and maintenance of a web site (can be translated to multiple languages)

+- Social Media i.e. Facebook, Twitter, etc.

 - Mailing Lists USPS and email

 - Key Person Contact

 - Interviews

 - Public Information Announcement

 - Presentations to community groups

-- Video Techniques
+- Video Productions

 - Public Media: Television, Newspaper, Radio, etc.